AI-Safety-Camp-Tabletop-RPG/homepage/docs/src/downloads.md

   image: /module.png
 ---

-# Downloads
+## Downloads

-For now the game is under development.
-Please submit your email to get the updates.
+To be informed when The Treacherous Turn is fully released, enter your email below.
+Thank you!